myarichuk/myarichuk.github.io/source/_drafts/production-ready.md

 #### Meaningful tests?

-I encountered a rather amusing situation at a company I joined some time ago.
-They boasted, quite proudly, about their 3,000 tests and impressively high test coverage.
-However, when I delved into the actual tests, I made a very interesting discovery: they lacked [assertions](https://en.wikipedia.org/wiki/Test_assertion) entirely!
+I once joined a company that proudly boasted about their 3,000 tests and impressively high test coverage.
+But when I dug into the actual tests, I stumbled upon a very interesting discovery: they completely lacked [assertions](https://en.wikipedia.org/wiki/Test_assertion)!
 As a result, every single test they had was effectively meaningless.
-This, of course, is an extreme example, but I think drives my point home.
+This might be an extreme example, but it drives my point home.
 Not all tests are created equal.

 {% note info %}
-If you're new to testing, here's a quick rundown on why assertions are so important:
+If you're new to testing, here's why assertions are so important:

-* An assertion in testing is like a checkpoint in a race - it's where you verify if you're on the right track.
+* An assertion in testing is like a checkpoint in a race - it verifies if you're on the right track.
 It's a statement that checks whether a certain condition is true.
-For example, after executing a function, an assertion might check if the output is what you expect.
+For example, after executing a function, an assertion might check if the output matches what you expect.
-* Without assertions, a test might run your code but it won’t tell you if the code is doing what it's supposed to do.
-The test simply checks if the code runs without crashing, not if it's producing the correct results.
+* Without assertions, a test might run your code but won’t tell you if the code is actually doing what it's supposed to.
+The test only checks if the code runs without crashing, not whether it's producing the correct results.
-* Think of writing a test without an assertion like cooking without tasting the food.
-You can follow the recipe (your code), but without tasting it (asserting), you won’t know if the result is actually good.
+* Writing a test without an assertion is like cooking without tasting the food.
+You might follow the recipe (your code), but without tasting it (asserting), you won't know if the result is actually good.
 {% endnote %}

+Ok, so what makes a test both good and meaningful, beyond just having proper assertions?
+First off, let's talk about the AAA pattern: *Arrange, Act, Assert*.
+This foundational structure in testing also has a variant known as *given-when-then*, part of Behavior-Driven Development (BDD) practice, which focuses on the end-user experience and translates user stories into actual tests.

+A key principle for both approaches is focusing on minimal scope.
+What does that mean?
+Essentially, tests are like a microscope.
+Just as a microscope zooms in on a tiny area to reveal the smallest details, a good test narrows its focus to examine one specific segment of code or a single functionality aspect.
+This focused approach ensures each test is clear and concise in what it's checking.
+If it's a unit or functional test, it should isolate the part being tested, making it easier to pinpoint what's wrong when a test fails and simplifying test maintenance over time.
+Integration tests won't contain mocks, of course, but they should still test only a single functionality aspect.
+This is particularly crucial in complex systems, where testing too many aspects at once can muddy the waters and make it hard to determine exactly what went wrong if a test fails.

+Now, let's dive into another crucial aspect of our testing saga: regression testing.
+Ever squashed a hard-to-find bug and felt like a rockstar, only to have another one pop up, mocking you?
+That's where regression testing steps in, like a superhero, to save the day.
+Think of regression testing as your software's guardian.
+It remembers the bugs and issues you've fought in the past and keeps an eye out to ensure they don't creep back in.
+Whenever you patch a bug or tweak a feature, regression testing is that meticulous friend who double-checks everything to make sure nothing else got messed up in the process.

+Then, there's the 'happy path' testing.
+I've seen tests that perfectly replicate a code path executed when everything is fine: no invalid user input, no transient errors, no timeouts, or unhandled exceptions.
+This approach, however, often overlooks potential issues.

+* Ideally, we should create tests for every code branch and every possible exception that can be thrown.
+* In practice, given time constraints, it's common to test the happy path first.
+But then, it's crucial to identify code flows where severe issues might occur and create tests for them.
+Aiming for about 80% code coverage is a good metric, but don't over-rely on it.
+Review the tests to ensure they actually test what they're supposed to.

+Finally, let's touch on the balance between unit and integration tests.
+With enough unit tests, even a small code change can ripple through your test base, increasing development costs.
+So, as your number of tests grows, consider balancing unit tests with integration tests.
+The latter tends to do more 'black box' checks, which often lowers maintenance costs.
+Remember, developer time is expensive!